 Fig.3: Mongolia's vast expanses are home to cultural and mineral wealth, alike.

 This practice was performed twice within the last month, with Donald Trump and US Defence Secretary Mark Esper both being presented with horses.
-This practice forces individuals to make a connection to the country and attempts to create a memory that will not be quickly forgotten.
+This arguably forces individuals to make a connection to the country, attempting to forge a memory that will not be quickly replaced.
 This therefore engenders a highly innovative means to engineer closer relations to its strategic partners.

 Much like the Mongolian state, Mongolian horses are small, stocky and revered for their tough character.
 Indeed, on Mongolian President Khaltmaagiin Battulga’s July visit, Trump emphasised that Mongolians themselves were “great fighters… and champions.”